 Whilst the emotional and physical toll is taken on health and social care workers, many continue to put themselves through the weekly turmoil.

-What will you do if they quit your job?
+What will you do if you quit your job?

 For many people, it is the fear of the unknown and financial commitments that build a resistance to change.
 But quite often, when people do make the change and move to agency work, they often wonder why they allowed themselves to burnout.